AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher uses AI to generate interleaved quizzes that incorporate material from previous lessons, weeks, or terms.

-Fiorella and Mayer (2015) argue that true learning requires pupils to actively make sense of information, not just passively receive it.
-Retrieval practice is inherently generative because it forces the brain to reconstruct knowledge.
-However, we can deepen this process further.
+Fiorella and Mayer (2015) say learners must actively understand information, not just receive it.
+Retrieval practice makes learners reconstruct knowledge.
+We can still improve this reconstruction process further.

 Example: